PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 3. Determination of Dollar Amount; Criteria; Hearing.
 Unless the agreement of the parties or a statute requires a different determination of the dollar amount or sets forth different criteria, the amount of costs and attorney's fees is in the sole discretion of the arbitrator(s), who may consider such factors as: whether and when a settlement offer was made and the value of the settlement offer compared to the award granted; whether and the extent to which the party succeeded in a claim or a defense, and the time reasonably expended thereon; the reasonableness of the time expended in relation to the dollar amount of the claim or defense; whether the factual or legal disputes represented close questions; whether the attorney refused to concede matters that ought to have been conceded, resisted matters that should not have been resisted, refused to stipulate to matters that should have and are customarily stipulated to, if such conduct affected the expenditure of attorney time.

 The arbitrator(s) shall determine all issues of law or fact raised by the statement and objections and affidavits (if any).
 Such determination shall be made without a hearing unless a party files with the arbitrator(s) and serves upon the other party a request for a hearing stating why a hearing is necessary and whether it is necessary to present evidence which cannot be submitted in affidavit form.
-If it is determined by the arbitrator(s) that a hearing is necessary, the hearing shall be scheduled by the arbitrator or chief arbitrator and, if feasible, shall consist of a telephone conference call among those concerned.
+If it is determined by the arbitrator(s) that a hearing is necessary, the hearing shall be scheduled by the (chief) arbitrator and, if feasible, shall consist of a telephone conference call among those concerned.

 After considering the statement, objections, and any affidavits presented (and after the hearing, if any), the arbitrator(s) shall render a supplemental award, following the same form and procedure for the entry of an award pursuant to Rule 31, or may issue a final award that incorporates the determination of costs and attorney fees into a previously issued preliminary award.
 The supplemental award may be confirmed as a judgment pursuant to Rule 36 either separately or (preferably) together with the primary award.